EvitaO/Lem_in/README.md

 <br/>A test script with invalid maps, to check if lem-in gives an error message.
 <br/>A test script that generates maps with the generator, uses those maps on lem-in and gives a results if you failed or passed depending on how many lines lem-in used and on Linux it gives the average time your lem-in takes.
 <br/>A python program that makes an image from the maps lem-in uses, but with random coordinates.

+You can read the README's of the bonusses in my other git repositories(named: Tester-lem-in and map_image_lemin).

 ## Usage